Liposuction – Liposculpture Melbourne | Dr Patrick Briggs

 - As the scar matures, it becomes soft, pale, flat, and much less noticeable.

-- Use sunscreen and avoid any prolonged exposure to the sun for at least two months, as UV rays can darken the appearance of scars.
+- Use sunscreen and avoid exposure to the sun for at least two months.
+UV rays can darken the appearance of scars.

 Minimising Scars after Liposuction